 - Select, adapt, and use a repertoire of evidence-based instructional strategies to advance learning of individuals with exceptionalities.

 - Use foundational knowledge of the field and the professional Ethical Principles and Practice Standards to inform special education practice, to engage in lifelong learning, and to advance the profession.

-The Advanced Certificate in Teaching Students with Disabilities 7-12 Generalist Program at Mercy College is designed to prepare critical educators who are:
+The Advanced Certificate in Teaching Students with Disabilities 7-12 Generalist Program at Mercy University is designed to prepare critical educators who are:

 - Prepared to teach diverse students in inclusive classrooms and across a variety of settings and service delivery models.